jagolu/nameChanger/README.md

         //For the option "Change the sub dirs" boolean changeSubDir = true;

-        //For the options "Begin with capital letters" boolean beginWithMayus = true;
+        //For the option "Begin with capital letters" boolean beginWithMayus = true;

         //For the option "Change spaces with low bar"